sk1418/retmux/README.md

 ##Installation

 - for Archlinux user, `retmux` is available in AUR.
+If you want to try the development version, install the `retmux-git` package.
 - for other users:
+	- checkout the `master` branch for stable release version, checkout `bleeding` branch for development version, then

 		sudo python setup.py install

 ##Usage